Skip to content

 Event-driven REFERENCED propagation.
 Rejected at alpha.
 Events are a cache, not truth; a nightly reconciliation job is needed anyway; the read-path cost of view-based derivation is tractable at alpha scale.

 Five-state model with PENDING.
 Rejected after the founder reframe.
 Leaked context-specific concerns (scan cadence) into a vocabulary shared across contexts.
-Baseline ACTIVE TTL handles pre-scan traces without a dedicated state.
+Baseline ACTIVE TTL handles pre-publication state without a dedicated state.

 active_ttl_days = None alpha default (indefinite).
 Rejected per founder direction.
 Near-term data-centric business needs cost control shipped, not deferred.
 365 days chosen as the concrete ship value.